Professor of Criminology, Law and Society and Urban Planning and Public Policy

 criminology, community context of violence, urban youth gangs, homicide studies

-George Tita is an Associate Professor in the Department of Criminology, Law and Society at the University of California – Irvine.
+George Tita is a Professor in the Department of Criminology, Law and Society at the University of California – Irvine.
 His education includes a BA from the University of Pittsburgh (1986), a Master’s of Science in Economic Development (1993) and Ph.D.
 (1999) from the H.J.
 Heinz III School of Public Policy and Management at Carnegie Mellon.
 His interests include the study of inter-personal violence with a focus of homicide, urban street gangs, and the community context of crime.
 His methodological toolkit includes both qualitative and quantitative approaches, with a strong interest in mapping and spatial analysis.
 Dr. Tita is involved with an interdisciplinary group of scholars working to promote the use of spatial statistics and analysis throughout the social sciences.

 Dr. Tita is also a member of the National Consortium on Violence Research (NCOVR), a research and training center specializing in violence research.
 The Consortium’s mission is to advance basic scientific knowledge about the causes or factors contributing to inter-personal violence, to train the next generation of violence researchers, and to disseminate its research findings to participants, policy-makers, and practitioners.